 In 2009, Catherine Augustine and a team of researchers representing RAND Corporation reported how some states and districts had worked together to create more cohesive policies and activities centered on school leadership.
-These researchers found that when state and district leaders worked together, their domains of responsibility converged in the areas of principal preparation and evaluation.
-In 2010, Orr, King and LaPointe, representing the Wallace Foundation, determined in a study of eight urban districts with leader development projects in progress that state policies complemented district actions and program approaches.
+These researchers found that when state and district leaders worked together, their domains of responsibility converged in the areas of principal preparation and evaluation.7 In 2010, Orr, King and LaPointe, representing the Wallace Foundation, determined in a study of eight urban districts with leader development projects in progress that state policies complemented district actions and program approaches.8 his report updates policy-makers and administrators on where SREB states stand in enacting state policies and implementing practices that research suggests are most likely to improve the quality of principal leadership.
+Unlike SREB's earlier benchmarking reports (2002, 2004 and 2007), this study not only looks at the importance of school leader selection, professional development and certification, but it also looks at the importance of principal evaluation, district support for principals and data systems to inform the effectiveness of preparation programs.